Tax Management India. Com

 X X X X Extracts X X X X

-..... arly stated as under:-- "Whereas the Vendors herein have been carrying on intensive agricultural operations in the said agricultural operations in the said agricultural properties for the last several years and have grown substantial number of coconut trees, and other fruit bearing trees, besides growing paddy on part of the said agricultural property and," 2.
+..... under:-- "Whereas the Vendors herein have been carrying on intensive agricultural operations in the said agricultural operations in the said agricultural properties for the last several years and have grown substantial number of coconut trees, and other fruit bearing trees, besides growing paddy on part of the said agricultural property and," 2.
 The observations that the land had immense potentiality to be used for the purpose of Beach resort are not appealable.
 As on 1-4-1981, there is no evidence that any resort or hotel or lodge or any other object of tourist attraction was established.
 As mentioned earlier, the entire land was cultivated land in 1981.
 Merely the land is situated near the sea or river cannot be a ground for holding that there was immense potentiality for beach resort.
 Subsequent event as late as in 1987 (offer to purchase by Hotel Co.) cannot be considered as material for such finding as against the fact that the land was purely agricultural.
 3. Mr. Desai, the approved valuer has considered the subject land as urban land falling within the municipal area of Canacona Municipal Council (Cols 7 and 11 of the report).
-Such considerations are not .....
+Such considerations are not supported by any .....

 X X X X Extracts X X X X